 The Fire Island Lighthouse Preservation Society staffs a contact facility and museum at the Fire Island Lighthouse, open all year.
 You may purchase a wide selection of maritime books, souvenirs and other items at the Lighthouse gift shop.

-The William Floyd Estate, open seasonally, includes a small orientation exhibit and book sales counter in the historic manor house.
-You may learn more about Long Island's colonial history and one of the signers of the Declaration of Independence at this park site.
+The William Floyd Estate, open mid-May through mid-November, includes a small orientation exhibit and book sales counter in the historic manor house.
+Discover Long Island's colonial history and learn more about one of the signers of the Declaration of Independence at this park site.

-While there is no major visitor center in Patchogue, you may pick up brochures or obtain Golden Age and Access passports at park headquarters on weekdays.
+While there is no major visitor center in Patchogue, you may pick up brochures and find more information at park headquarters on weekdays.